US has reunited 100 children taken from parents under Trump

 WASHINGTON (AP) — A Biden administration effort to reunite children and parents who were separated under President Donald Trump's zero-tolerance border policy has made increasing progress as it nears the end of its first year.

-The Department of Homeland Security planned Thursday to announce that 100 children, mostly from Central America, are back with their families and about 350 more reunifications are in process after it adopted measures to enhance the program.
+The Department of Homeland Security announced Thursday that 100 children, mostly from Central America, are back with their families and about 350 more reunifications are in process after it took steps to enhance the program.

 “I would have loved to have this happen much more quickly.
 But we are making progress and I feel like we’re gaining momentum," said Michelle Brané, executive director of the administration's Family Reunification Task Force.